se-edu/learningresources/contents/performance/PerformanceProfiling.md

 ## 3. Trace down the problem

-We now start to identify the performance issues using the performance report.
+You can identify the performance issues using the performance report.
 The two useful information analyzed by the profiler are shown in the `Summary` view.

+* **Functions With Most Individual Work**: The functions which took up the most execution time *(exclusive samples)*
 * **Hot Path**: The branch of the call tree which took up the most execution time *(inclusive samples)*
-* **Functions With Most Individual Work**: The functions which took up the most execution time *(exclusive samples)*

 To locate performance issues quickly, the **Functions With Most Individual Work** provides a list of functions which are usually candidates for optimization.